 If you are in a hurry (TL;DR) and want to build a docker multistage build, all you need to do is the following:

-1. Create a simple docker file, but use multiple FROM statement
+- Create a simple docker file, but use multiple

-2. Each FROM statement is a stage, you can name stage by appending AS <stage name> to FROM
+statement - Each FROM statement is a stage, you can name stage by appending

 This is it.
 As simple as that.
 If you need more info on Docker, start on this easy tutorial for beginners.